 - Cube the Velveeta Cheese

-- Cook the onions and tomtoes until most of the liquid has evaporated and the onions are transluscent.
+- Cook the onions and tomatoes until most of the liquid has evaporated and the onions are translucent.

-- Once velvetta cheese has melted, add the Monterey Jack cheese, chili powder and cumin.
+- Once Velveeta cheese has melted, add the Monterey Jack cheese, chili powder, and cumin.

-- Add enough broth to get the desired consitancy.
+- Add enough broth to get the desired consistency.

 Enjoy this tasty dip!